Colorado River Watch

 - Teach our youth and interested members of the public what you have learned!
 We will invite school groups, prospective volunteers, and any other interested groups or individuals to join us at the river and learn about the health of our rivers and streams and threats to our water quality.

-To join River Watch through Mountain Studies Institute, or for more information, please contact Jeremy May at firstname.lastname@example.org
+To join River Watch through Mountain Studies Institute (as a volunteer or teacher) or for more information, please contact Jeremy May at firstname.lastname@example.org